Rian1010/Milestone4/README.md

 ## Process
 ### Django
 Most of the Django code was heavily inspired from what's been taught at [Code Institute](https://codeinstitute.net/).
-I used the code that I learned from them in the search app, phoneShop app, checkout app and cart app.
-However, I did add my own edits and codes in there, through research, assistance of tutors and Slack members of the Code Institute course and through my own understanding.
+I used the code that I learned from them in the search app, accounts app, phoneShop app, checkout app, cart app and for the stripe API.
+However, I did add my own edits and codes in there, through research, assistance of tutors and [Slack](https://slack.com/intl/en-de/?eu_nc=1) members of the Code Institute course and through my own understanding.
 The codes that I learned from outside of the course are indicated in this README.md file, below.

-I was able to use and understand a lot of what has been taught at Code Institute, but I spent loads of time trying to figure out how to make things, which were not shown in the course, work.
-One of those challenges was to create an order history on the profile page.
+I was able to use and understand a lot of what has been taught at Code Institute, but I spent loads of time trying to figure out how to make things, which were not shown in the course, work too.
+One of those challenges was to create an order history on the profile page from the accounts app.

 At first, I asked a tutor from Code Institute lots of questions to understand things to tackle this challenge better.
 So, I tried the following: